nathadriele/biophenotype-rag/README.md

 streamlit run main.py
 ```

-## 🧬 Monitoring
+## 🧬 Monitoring and Performance Metrics
 ![grafana](https://github.com/user-attachments/assets/8027f204-6112-4cb5-99f0-f2cf07a039a1)

-**Grafana** is used to monitor performance, and the image displays a dashboard configured with key performance metrics:
+**Grafana** is used to monitor performance, and the image displays a dashboard configured with key performance metrics.
+In this example, it is evident:

 - **Average Response Time**: The current average response time, which is tracked in real-time to ensure system responsiveness.
 - **Record Count by Month**: This chart tracks the number of records entered into the system.
 - **Total Conversations**: The gauge shows a total of conversations monitored, with the status represented in green, indicating acceptable levels.
-   **Distribution of Questions and Answers**: The average question length, and the average response length is significantly higher, at 161 characters.
+- **Distribution of Questions and Answers**: The average question length, and the average response length is significantly higher, at 161 characters.
 This highlights the tendency for longer responses compared to the questions.

 ## 🧬 Contribution of the Phenotype RAG Application